How to create the perfect backyard movie theater

 When Jason announced his most recent movie party, a few of us invited ourselves over and brought some new gear to simplify the setup and ramp up the fun.

-Epson's Home Cinema 2150 has loads of light power, and that makes it a great outdoor movie projector.
+This Epson projector has loads of light power, and that makes it great for outdoor movies.
 You won't have to wait until it's fully dark to start your movie.

 Step 1: The projector

 Jason had previously borrowed a friend's low-cost projector, which was really made for showing PowerPoint presentations at work.
-So we brought a compact Epson Home Cinema 2150 HD projector that's designed for watching movies.
+So we brought a compact Epson Home Cinema projector that's designed for watching movies.

-Since this article was written, the 2150 has been replaced by the 2250.
-Like its predecessor, it can get pretty bright.
-It delivers punchy contrast with accurate, lifelike colors, and can produce a clean, crisp picture on a huge screen, even in less-than-total darkness.
-To learn about other options, read our portable projector buying guide.
+These projectors can get pretty bright.
+They deliver punchy contrast with accurate, lifelike colors, and can produce a clean, crisp picture on a huge screen, even in less-than-total darkness.

 Outdoor movie projector tipA projector's light output is measured in lumens, and for outdoor viewing you should look for a projector with at least 2,000 lumens.